 - If you really want to show you care, better your processes.
 Create a list of the repeatable processes in your firm, map them out and look for sticking points internally and consider them from a customer’s point of view.
 Eliminate the points of frustration where you can.
 Start simple with your website, then move onto onboarding clients, project management and hiring.
 It takes time, but the energy saved, the frustration avoided and exhibiting to your team that this level of detail is important to you, will all be worth the effort.
 Better experiences mean a better reputation and repeat business.

-2. Hidden information
+2. Hidden or missing information

 If you want to make that sale, make it as easy as possible for people to find what they need.
 They have a problem.
 You may have the best solution in the market, but if you are hard to communicate with, they will go to a competitor that makes it easy.